Weight Loss Surgery Success Stories

 Patients first and foremost, every day.

-Dr. Adeyeri is on staff at Hackensack Meridian Health (Raritan Bay Medical Center – Old Bridge), where he serves as medical director of the Institute for Weight Loss; Bayshore Community Hospital; and CentraState Medical Center, all located in central New Jersey.
+Dr. Adeyeri is on staff at Hackensack Meridian Health – Old Bridge Medical Center (formerly Raritan Bay Medical Center) where he serves as medical director of the Institute for Weight Loss; Bayshore Community Hospital in Holmdel and CentraState Medical Center in Freehold.

 Carl Checks in Five Years After Weight Loss Surgery